2024 United States presidential election in Utah

 The 2024 United States presidential election in Utah took place on Tuesday, November 5, 2024, as part of the 2024 United States presidential election in which all 50 states plus the District of Columbia participated.
 Utah voters chose electors to represent them in the Electoral College via a popular vote.
 The state of Utah has six electoral votes in the Electoral College, following reapportionment due to the 2020 United States census in which the state neither gained nor lost a seat.
+Prior to the election, all major news organizations once again considered Utah a state Trump would win, or a red state.

 Republican Donald Trump carried Utah by 21.6%, an improvement over his past two statewide victories.
-Trump's popular vote percentage increased by 1.26% compared to the previous presidential election.
-Prior to the election, all major news organizations once again considered Utah a state Trump would win, or a red state.
-Voter turnout was 85.26%.
+Trump's popular vote percentage increased by 1.25% compared to the previous presidential election.
+Although Trump improved his margin in all 50 states, Utah had the second-smallest swing to the right after Washington state.

-Despite Harris losing both the state and presidential election, her 37.81% vote share was the highest received by a Democratic presidential nominee in Utah since 1964.
-Utah was the only state where Harris received a higher percentage of the vote than Biden.
-A majority of counties shifted to Harris compared to 2020 (15 out of 29 counties).
-Despite Utah's rightward swing in the margin of victory compared to 2020, Utah had the second-smallest swing to the right after Washington State.